hammadullahkhan/peachtree-ng-10/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Will Serve the app in English language.

+Run `npm run start:fr`
+Will serve the app in French language.

 ## Code scaffolding